alexpadraic/user-auth-skeleton/README.md

-# Web Flash Cards 1 Multiple Decks
+# Web Flash Cards

-##Learning Competencies
+## Learning Competencies

 - Manage application complexity via proper modeling.
 - Use project management fundamentals, including division of labor.
 - Use product management fundamentals in the face of incomplete specifications.
 - Further practice with ActiveRecord, Sinatra, and ERB.

-##Summary
+## Summary

-We're going to create a web-based flash card application, starting with one that has a single deck.
-Eventually we'll add support for user-generated decks and improve the interface via AJAX.
+We're going to create a web-based flash card application.
+Our application will present users with decks of flash cards.
+Users will select a deck and play a round of flash cards.
+More specific requirements will be given in the releases.

 This will be our most complicated web application yet.
-The goal is to get a feel for how you manage complexity as projects grow and become more nuanced on both the front-end and back-end.
+In addition to getting over the technical hurdles, this challenge will also have dimensions of product management.
+We'll begin to get a feel for how to manage complexity as projects grow and become more nuanced on both the front- and backends.
+As in the real-world, we'll also be faced with incomplete and ambiguous specifications.

-This challenge will also have dimensions of product management and everyday engineering.
-Often specifications you receive are incomplete, ambiguous, or even contradictory.

 ##Releases